 - To qualify as a DISTRICT workshop, participants must be from at least three district buildings.
 If three buildings will not be represented in the proposed workshop, it will need to be submitted as a building workshop.
 Special permission for a district workshop where only two buildings have agreed to participate may be given if programs only exist at those schools.
 A building workshop must include at least two participants.

-- All district 214 certificated personnel (including newly hired staff members) are eligible to register and participate in instructional workshops (newly hired staff members can only be paid for workshops after July 1).
-They will be paid at a rate of $35.87 per hour of participation.
+- All district 214 licensed personnel (including newly hired staff members) are eligible to register and participate in instructional workshops (newly hired staff members can only be paid for workshops after July 1).
+They will be paid at the current workshop rate per hour of participation.
 ESP staff may participate, when appropriate, at the ESP regular hourly rate.
-People from other districts and organizations may participate at their own expense on a "space available" basis.

 - Staff members working in summer school or in the summer guidance program cannot be paid simultaneously for summer workshops.
 They may participate in workshops which meet during hours when they are not under contract for summer school or guidance activities.

-- Each workshop project will be supervised by one or more coordinators.
+- Each workshop project will be supervised by one or more coordinators/facilitators.
 Project coordinators will be selected on the basis of workshop purposes, locations, and availability of administrators.

-- 2015 Summer workshop dates are June 8th through August 13th.
-All workshops must be completed prior to the start of school, August 18th.
+- Summer workshops can start after July 1st.
+All workshops must be completed prior to the start of school.

 - Generally, workshop projects last anywhere from one half day to one week.
 Projects lasting more than 24-30 hours are rarely approved because of budget limitations.

-- Summer workshops can only be conducted Monday through Friday between the hours of 7:00 A.M. to 4:00 P.M.
-If your workshop is longer than 5 hours, you must include a one-hour lunch break.
+- Summer workshops can only be conducted Monday through Friday between the hours of 7:00 A.M. to 5:00 P.M with a max of 5 hours per day.
+If your workshop has been approved for longer than 5 hours, you must include a one-hour lunch break.

-- During the school year, workshops are to be conducted after 3:20PM
+- During the school year, workshops are to be conducted after 3:20PM, any day of the week.

 - All workshop participants are expected to work for the duration of the project unless special arrangements have been made.